 What do you say?

-Um currently, it is a parent's duty to educate their children either by regular attendance or otherwise.
+Currently, it is a parent's duty to educate their children either by regular attendance or otherwise.

-We chose otherwise, and because my children had never been to school, they'd never been registered, we didn't have to do anything.
+And because my children had never been to school, they'd never been registered, we didn't have to do anything.

 I'm not, I don't have to tell the local authority what I'm doing with my children, just like I don't tell the local authority I don't feed my children pork.

-It's none of these business.
+It's none of the local authorities' business.

-They didn't know about my um daughter.
+They didn't know about my daughter.

-My son had an accident, went to hospital, the hospital authorities told them told the education authority he's home educated, they got in touch with me, and I wrote them a philosophy of education, which is I said, Look, this is what we're doing to cover his social skills, academic skills, numeracy, literacy, physical, and spiritual.
+They got in touch with me and I wrote them a philosophy of education, which is I said, look, this is what we're doing to cover his social skills, academic skills, numeracy, literacy, physical, and spiritual.

-This is what we do now, please go away.
+This is what we do now.

-And then one time they contacted me and they said, Well, we would like to come and meet your son.
+And then one time they contacted me and they said, well, we would like to come and meet your son.

 We'd like you to bring him in the office.

-And I said, Why?
+And I said, why?

-And they said, Well, the Director of social services, children's services in the local authority would like to meet all the home educated children.
+And they said, well, the director of social services, children's services in the local authority would like to meet all the home educated children.

 Unless you have that sort of evidence, I'm not going to come and meet with you.